derekburgess/jaws/README.md

 cd ..
 ```

-The current `harbor/` and `ocean/` images predate the planned container refactor: their base images are not fully pinned, and the compute image accepts credentials as build arguments.
-Treat them as development aids, not reproducible or hardened deployments.
-A local Python installation plus a separately managed Neo4j instance is the recommended research setup for now.
+The legacy `harbor/` and `ocean/` images use unpinned base images, and the compute image accepts credentials as build arguments.
+Treat these images as development aids rather than reproducible or hardened deployments.
+A local Python installation plus a separately managed Neo4j instance is the recommended setup when using this branch.

 ### 5. Run the pipeline